paulmach/osm/osmpbf/README.md

 the package [go-libdeflate](https://github.com/4kills/libdeflate) will used.

-Previous versions used the lib czlib based on zlib. libdeflate is more performant and more memory efficient for uncompressing.
+Previous versions used the lib czlib based on zlib. libdeflate is more performant and more memory efficient for decompression.

 ```
 $ CGO_ENABLED=0 go test -bench . > disabled.txt